xv7ranker/minimalistui/README.md

 F.) Common Devlog:
 301225: The "X" (eXperimental) Release tag is removed...
-291225: modifying MinimalistUI to be lighter (now not based on XFCE4, but is an indepentent UI by itself), and experiments to include offline support for the .iso.
+291225: modification to the MinimalistUI to be lighter (now not based on XFCE4, but is an indepentent UI by itself), and experiments to include offline support for the .iso is OTW.
 --- every devlog(s) before / after this may be spotted in releases as release devlog ---